MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

   ports:
    - "3000:3000"
 ```
+✅ This setup builds a custom Nginx server, runs a node.js backend on port 3000 and routes any traffic through Nginx.

 3. I then wrote the below Dockerfile to copy my nginx.conf file into the container and replace the default Nginx configuration: